-A SST [38] was run using Inquisit 2.0 (Millisecond Software, Seattle, Washington, 2002) and presented on a 12 inch monitor.
+A SST [38]] was run using Inquisit 2.0 (Millisecond Software, Seattle, Washington, 2002) and presented on a 12 inch monitor.
 Each trial began with the presentation of a white fixation cross (500ms) in the centre of the screen following which an arrow was presented pointing to the right for 50% of trials and to the left for 50% of trials.
 Participants were required to respond to the stimulus by pressing the corresponding key on the computer keyboard.
 These stimuli were uninterrupted for 75% of trials but for 25% of trials a stop signal (auditory tone) would be present.
 Upon hearing the tone participants were required to inhibit responding.
 The task consisted of four blocks, including a practice block, of 64 trials.
 Stop signals were presented in a pseudo-randomised order.
 This version of the task used a tracking algorithm to adjust the delay between the presentation of the ‘go’ stimulus (arrows) and the stop signal (auditory tone).
 From this task it is possible to assess latency to inhibit responding or stop-signal reaction time (SSRT).
 SSRT was used as the primary measure of inhibitory control.
 Go reaction times (reaction times on trials which require a response) and inhibition errors were also analysed.

 Procedure